A miscarriage is the loss of a pregnancy during the first 23 weeks.

 Miscarriages are much more common than most people realise.

-Among women who know they're pregnant, it's estimated about 1 in 8 pregnancies will end in miscarriage.
+Among people who know they're pregnant, it's estimated about 1 in 8 pregnancies will end in miscarriage.

-Many more miscarriages happen before a woman is even aware she has become pregnant.
+Many more miscarriages happen before a person is even aware they're pregnant.

 Losing 3 or more pregnancies in a row (recurrent miscarriages) is uncommon and only affects around 1 in 100 women.